mfcabrera/hooqu/README.rst

 Jukumari (pronounced hooqumari) is the Aymara name for the spectacled bear, also known as the Andean bear, Andean short-faced bear, or mountain bear.
 Other names include ukumari or ukuku.

 Hooqu is a library built on top of Pandas-like dataframes for defining "unit tests for data", which measure data quality datasets.
-Hooque is an "espiritual" Python port of `Apache Deequ <https://github.com/awslabs/deequ/>`_
+Hooqu is an "espiritual" Python port of `Apache Deequ <https://github.com/awslabs/deequ/>`_

 I am happy to receive feedback and contributions.
 .. image:: https://img.shields.io/pypi/v/hooqu.svg
         :target: https://pypi.python.org/pypi/hooqu